ZupIT/beagle-docs/content/en/android/getting-started.md

 Insert Beagle's release version to replace ${beagle.version}`, this is necessary to put Beagle's version highlighted in a blue badge above, without the **v character**.

-For example: `ext.beagle.version = "1.10.0"`
+For example: `ext.beagle.version = {{<param android_current_version>}}`

 {{% alert color="warning" %}}
-Remember to always check if you're using the latest version of Beagle.
+You should always try to use the latest version of Beagle.
 To see this information, you just have to pass your cursor above the version number.
 After that, sync your project.
 {{% /alert %}}

 {{% alert color="warning" %}}